 Link your Dental Hygienist soft and hard skills to your achievements

 Although you’ve probably listed (or are planning to list) your hard skills on your resume, don’t forget to mention them in your cover letter as well.
-One way to do that is by telling a personal story.
+One way to do that is by telling a story based on professional experience.

 You can share how some of your skills or qualities have helped you achieve goals in the past.
 Or perhaps you want to talk about the things that help you get over challenges.
 You decide.